-A common limitation in Augmentative and Alternative Communication (AAC) systems and how teams support them is to focus everything on one communication function: Making requests.
+Augmentative and Alternative Communication (AAC) use can sometimes be limited.
+AAC users learn to communicate for one common reason.
+They learn to make requests.
 AAC users can get really good at asking for things.
-They can make requests for food, favorite shows, places to go, YouTube videos… Making requests is motivating for AAC users and may be one of the first reasons they use their AAC.
+They can make requests for food, favorite shows, places to go, YouTube videos, etc. This is an important and motivating reason to communicate.
+And it may be one of the first reasons an AAC user uses their communication device.

-Unfortunately, we often see AAC users stalled at choice-making and requesting.
-This can have many negative effects.
+Often AAC users get stuck or stalled at choice-making and requesting.

 Plan and consider communication functions

-We can move on from requesting when we teach AAC users to use language to communicate for a wide variety of reasons.
-We call these reasons communication functions.
-It can be very useful to consider communication functions as we plan goals and activities for AAC users.
-It can help guide us as to what words may need to be taught and modeled.
+Consider communication functions as soon as you start using AAC.
+We can move on from requesting when we teach AAC users to use language to communicate for a variety of reasons.
+Use this to plan goals and activities.
+Use it to guide what words may need to be taught and modeled.
 We can see what words are needed beyond those for choice-making.
 These words can open up a world of language for an AAC user!

-For a full list of communications to consider for an AAC user, find the Communication Functions in the AssistiveWare Core Word Classroom.
+For a full list of communication functions to consider for an AAC user, find the Communication Functions in the AssistiveWare Core Word Classroom.

 Overcome the Roadblock